 - Any business with a minimum of 250 employees.

-– Any business with less than 250 strength but have data processing operations that affect the right of citizens and freedom & protection of data.
-These business deals with sensitive personal information data.
+- Any business with less than 250 strength but has data processing operations that affect the rights of citizens and freedom & protection of data.
+These businesses deal with sensitive personal information data.

 The General Data Protection Regulations also implies that the companies cannot legally process individual data unless one of these conditions are met:

 – Seek approval of the data subject.

 – In order to enter into a contract, data must be processed with the data subject.
 Processing is the key.

 – In order to get compliance and legal commitment, Processing is essential.

 – In order to protect data subject and personal information identification.
 Processing is essential.

 – Companies need to appoint a data processing officer to protect the data subject and data information.

 The Data Processing Officer is someone who ensures that the company is GDPR compliant.
 In case any company does not comply with the GDPR, it is impacted with a fine of either 20 million euros or 4% of the annual earnings.

 The Data subject rights under the General Data Protection Regulations need to be carefully understood.
 These rights include:

 Access Rights: It is permissible for data subjects to review the data that any business or company had stored.

 Right to be elapsed or forgotten: Data subjects can ask to erase their personal information data from the company’s database.
 The company reserves the right to decline the request if it provides a legal reason for the rejection.

-Right to reject: Data subjects reserves the right to object to the use of their personal data.
+Right to reject: Data subjects reserve the right to object to the use of their personal data.
 The company can still use the data based on legal reasons and by notifying the data subject about data processing.

 Right to resolve: The data subjects can ask to correct any personal information stored about them.